hashPirate/ToyotaScout/README.md

 ToyotaScout consists of two primary components:

 #### 1. **Flask-Based Backend API**
-The backend, built using Flask, powers the AI functionality and serves as the brain behind ToyotaScout.
+The backend, built using Flask powers the AI functionality and serves as the brain behind ToyotaScout.
 It processes user prompts, analyzes car listings, and returns tailored recommendations.

 **Code Snippet for API Interaction:**
 ```python